By the end of this module, you should be able to…

 Submodules available in this Module:

-Credits and Acknowledgements: The concept of this module, the introduction and the submodules “Collections of Parliamentary Records” and “Collections of Computer-Mediated Communication” were developed by Darja Fišer (University of Ljubljana and Jožef Stefan Institute) and Jakob Lenardič (University of Ljubljana) in close cooperation with the PARTHENOS Training team.
-Submodules and Case studies contributed by PARTHENOS Partners are indicated where applicable.
+Credits and Acknowledgements: The concept of this module, and the introduction were developed by Darja Fišer (University of Ljubljana and Jožef Stefan Institute) and Jakob Lenardič (University of Ljubljana) in close cooperation with the PARTHENOS Training team.
+It was edited by Marie Annisius (University of Leipzig), Vicky Garnett (Trinity College Dublin) and Ulrike Wuttke (Fachhochschule Potsdam).
+Full credits for all submodules can be found on the ‘Module Credits’ page at the end of this module.